kaaproject/kaa/Customization-guide/How-to-contribute/Git-flow/index.md

 - `develop-xxx` if your change shouldn't go to the next release.
 Usually, you know that; if you don't, that's a wrong branch.
 - `master` -- never.

-Take into account fix version field in Jira.
+Consult fix version field in Jira to see release version for your change.

 Note also that that's is a branch you will open pull request against later.